 Perfect your backswing

-Perfecting your backswing is essential for performing a strong forehand.
-This technique takes plenty of practice, and if you don’t always have a tennis partner on hand, a tennis ball machine is a useful alternative.
+Tennis tips for perfecting your backswing is essential for performing a strong forehand.
+This technique takes plenty of practice.
+If you don’t always have a tennis partner on hand, a tennis ball machine is a useful alternative.
 Tennis ball machines let you practice on your own time, perform a variety of shots, and ultimately help you become a better player.
 To start, make sure your left shoulder is facing the net.
 Ideally, place some of your weight on your back leg so you’re ready to quickly shift it to the front while holding your arm out for balance.
-When you’re ready, move your weight onto your front leg, and move your racket in a circular motion, preparing to hit the ball powerfully.
+When you’re ready, move your weight onto your front leg.
+Move your racket in a circular motion, preparing to hit the ball powerfully.
 To swing, you should grip your racket tightly, lock your elbow, and turn your body towards the ball.
 Your front leg should also be slightly bent.
 To hit a topspin, keep your racket face semi-closed, and brush up on the ball to generate a quick, powerful shot.

 Remember to follow through